 Wood used in building for structural and non-structural applications has a significantly lower carbon footprint than materials that use fossil fuels during manufacture.
 Our global forests capture 2.3 billion tonnes of carbon annually from the atmosphere according to the UN Intergovernmental Panel on Climate Change (2000).
 Timber from sustainably managed forests, converted into construction timber, furniture and other wood products act as carbon stores, often for centuries.
 In Scandinavia, timber houses and churches still survive from the 13th century.

 Wood is enjoying a major revival in Ireland after centuries of exploitation.
 The Wood Marketing Federation was set up in 1989 to increase the knowledge and understanding of wood and wood products and to promote its use in construction and design.
 The Federation forms partnerships with a wide range of companies and organisations – State and private – who share our mission:

 To promote wood as a renewable, sustainable and versatile natural material

 Please visit the other areas of our site to see the work, publications and promotional initiatives in which the WMF are involved.

 Thanks to all students who entered the 2014 Third Level Student Wood Awards.
 The Wood Marketing Federation and Wood-NI also acknowledge the input of college staff especially lecturers and course co-ordinators.
 Details of the 2015 awards will be announced next January.

 Wood Marketing Federation organise Wood Awards Ireland supported by RIAI

 WOOD AWARDS IRELAND 2014

 Thanks to all who have entered Wood Awards Ireland.
-There has been a huge response.
-Shortlisting will take place in September and awards will be presented on November 28.
+There has been a huge response to the awards.
+Final judging and site visits have taken place.
+Shortlisted projects will be announced on October 31 and awards will be presented in Dublin Castle on November 28.